Guardians vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and Kyle Tucker will take the field against the Cleveland Guardians and Steven Kwan on Monday at 8:10 PM ET, in the first game of a three-game series at Minute Maid Park.
+The Cleveland Guardians and Jose Ramirez take the field in the second game of a three-game series against Alex Bregman and the Houston Astros on Tuesday at Minute Maid Park.

-The Astros are -190 moneyline favorites in this matchup against the Guardians (+155).
-The total for the matchup has been set at 9 runs.
+Oddsmakers list the Astros as -200 favorites on the moneyline, while giving the underdog Guardians +165 moneyline odds.
+The total is 8 runs for the contest.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.